wadoodislam/Pixol/README.md

 # PIXOL
-"Pixol" is a simple console application witten in C#, which does web-scraping on instagram web interface to download and back up the photos from a public as well as private instagram account.
+"Pixol" is a simple open source console application written in C#, which does web-scraping on instagram web interface to download and back up the photos from a public as well as private instagram account.

 ## Working
 To see full working and to learn about it more read [Documentation.docx](https://github.com/WadoodAmer/Pixol/blob/master/Documentation.docx).